Absolutely Stable Spatiotemporal Order in Noisy Quantum Systems

-\textit{Numerical simulations.---} We now demonstrate these ideas concretely via numerical studies in two distinct settings.
-The first is within Clifford circuits: their efficiently simulable nature allows us to access large system sizes, but for a limited subset of operations -- for instance, the angles $\theta_j$ in \eqref{eq:ChannelPulse} must be multiples of $\pi/2$.
-Nevertheless, the Clifford gateset spans a sufficiently diverse range of operations, including entanglement-generating gates and non-unitary errors, allowing us to verify the robust nature of the {spatiotemporal order.
-For more modest system sizes we go beyond Clifford dynamics by allowing arbitrary $\theta_j$; we relegate these results to the supplement~\cite{SM} and focus on the Clifford case in the main text.}
+\textit{Numerical simulations.---} We now test these ideas using numerical simulations in two ways.
+First, we employ Clifford circuitry, which involves a restricted range of operations that can be simulated efficiently for large system sizes \cite{STIM}.
+The allowed unitary and nonunitary operations are sufficiently diverse, allowing us to verify the robust nature of the spatiotemporal order.
+Second, for modest $L$ we simulate circuits with arbitrary gates; these results are described in the supplement~\cite{SM}.

-The full sequence of operations that we simulate using Clifford circuitry \cite{STIM} is as follows.
-In place of partial rotations $\theta_j \neq \pi$, in the step $\mathcal{N}_1$ we apply $\pi$ pulses to each spin with some probability $p_{\rm flip}$.
+The full sequence of operations in the Clifford circuits is as follows.
+In place of partial rotations $\theta_j \neq \pi$, we apply $\pi$ pulses to each spin with some probability $p_{\rm flip}$.
 Then, for each qubit $j$, a two-qubit gate $e^{-\iu \pi Z_j Z_{j'}/4}$ is applied with probability $p_{\rm unit}$ for some randomly chosen neighbour $j'$.
 Qubits are then reset into the $\ket{+}_j$ at random with probability $p_{\rm reset}$ (note that this explicitly breaks the Ising $+X_j \leftrightarrow -X_j$ symmetry).
 Finally, the correction step $\mathcal{N}_2$ is made.
-We model measurement errors by inverting measurement putcomes with probability $p_{\rm ME}$ before deciding whether or not to apply the correcting $\pi$-pulse.
-In all data, averages over the measurement outcomes and random decisions in $\mathcal{N}_2$ are performed simultaneously.
+We model measurement errors by inverting measurement outcomes with probability $p_{\rm ME}$ before deciding whether or not to apply the correcting $\pi$-pulse.
+In all data, averages over the measurement outcomes and random decisions are performed simultaneously.